cmotc/vaLAIR/LUA.md

 During map generation, Vala also keeps a running list of the tags associated with the entities in all the rooms on a per-room basis.
 This list is then exported along with the numeric prevalence of the tag.
+This allows you to retrieve stats about what the room contains from Lua in greater detail and grow a more balanced dungeon.
+These are all created as Table entries with a default field "*c*" containing a running count of the tag's prevalence.

+Retrieving these values safely without stopping the Lua interpreter requires first checking if they are *nil*.
+An invalid script will result in an empty or malfunctioning dungeon.
+To help keep this from happening, I recommend using the accessor functions

+**get\_tag\_count:** checks for the existence of a table and if it exists, returns it, otherwise, returns entry "*c*," for count.

+        function get_tag_count(variable)
+                if type(variable) == "table" then
+                        return variable.c
+                else
+                        return 0
+                end
+        end

+**get\_tag\_table:** checks for the existence of a table and if it exists, returns it, otherwise, returns zero.

+        function get_tag_table(variable)
+                if type(variable) == "table" then
+                        return variable
+                else
+                        return 0
+                end
+        end

-####Why Tables?
+##### \*Why Tables?

 I'd like to say I planned this or even that I think it's inherently the best way, but neither of those things are true.
-I think it's an acceptable way, and that it might be useful to add things on to the tables for each variable
+I think it's an acceptable way, and that it might be useful to add things on to the tables for each variable while the dungeon is being generated.

 ###Vala Functions registered with Lua for Map Generation